 We are supporting the economic growth of the area through the Rural Education and Action for Development (READ) project.

-If a person can’t aﬀord the services they need, a credit facility will be offered to them.
+If a person can’t aﬀord the services they need and have been a member of the savings scheme a credit facility will be offered to them immediately.
 The level of credit will be according to the ability to pay.
 This will be ascertained by talking to the village chiefs and through discussion with them and their relatives.

 This will be available to those who really cannot aﬀord even a loan when they have life-threatening and employment threatening conditions.
 The bursary will be covered by fundraising in the UK.